 MS Word allows applying custom styles to: paragraphs, characters (run-of-text contents), lists (numberings) and tables.
 Thanks to those custom styles it is possible to define reusable styles associated to a name.
 E.g., creating a custom paragraph style to be used to create several paragraphs:

 Methods to add contents have options to apply custom styles.

-If, instead of creating the styles from scratch with phpdocx, you prefer to generate a document with MS Word with the desired styles, you may import them with the importStyles and importListStyle methods.
+If, instead of creating the styles from scratch with phpdocx, you prefer to generate a document with MS Word with the desired styles, you may open it as DOCX template and use the included styles:

 Premium licenses include the sophisticated functionality DOCXCustomizer to modify existing styles on the fly.